rylev/rust-wasm-workshop/going-further/README.md

 ## Some Resources

 * The [wasm-bindgen documentation]() has great documentation on how to expose Rust structs, enums and modules to JavaScript in a way that looks idiomatic to the JavaScript.

+## Next Steps

+In the challenge we used a common pattern where we wrapped types from another library and exposed these wrapper types to JavaScript using wasm-bindgen.
+If we have access to the base library we may just want to directly expose our types to wasm-bindgen.

+Copy lib-gameboy and modifiy it such that it directly exposes its types to JavaScript without needing to be wrapped.